 WHY WE LIKE IT: Tank-like durability and imaging technology designed for clarity and detail in low-light, and dedicated monochromatic evening shooting in full def video or still.

-Its lack of HD video capture means it won’t be suitable for professional filmmaking purposes, but for web and social media, its still and motion image fidelity is more than adequate.
-For a dedicated monochrome night vision binocular camera or long range digital binocular camera for hunting, nocturnal naturalist hobbies, and as a fun gadget for the hobbyist, it’s a great option.
+Its lack of HD video capture means it won’t be suitable for professional filmmaking purposes, but for web and social media, and even as a good travel camera, its still and motion image fidelity is more than adequate.
+For a dedicated monochrome night vision binocular camera or long-range digital binocular camera for hunting, nocturnal naturalist hobbies, and as a fun gadget for the hobbyist, it’s a great option.